-Let’s go over all those healthy ingredients one more time.
+Let’s go over all the healthy ingredients needed for these delightful muffins.

 - Yogurt – It’s low in fat and chock full of protein.

-- Banana – They are loaded with fiber, potassium, and vitamin C.
+- Banana – They are full of fiber, potassium, and vitamin C.

 - Fat-Free Milk – Fewer calories = zero guilt!

 - Bran Cereal – Adds plenty of vitamins, nutrients, and fiber.